-The breeding strategy for E. nitens should be based on cost-effective methods due to a relatively small amount of planted area of this species in New Zealand, being currently 12,000 hectares.
-However, possible effects of genotype by environment interaction (G x E) on selections must be considered, ensuring new tree material will be tested in different environments if economically possible.
+The breeding strategy for E. nitens should be based on cost-effective methods due to a relatively small amount of planted area of this species in New Zealand, currently at around 12,000 hectares.
+Possible effects of genotype by environment interaction (G x E) on selections must, however, be considered.
+This means that new tree material must be tested across different environments if economically possible.
 Eucalypts are generally rather site-specific in their performance which can result in rank changes in breeding values estimation.
 This interaction between genotypes and environment impairs selection accuracy and consequently, results in decreased realized genetic gains.
-We estimated genetic correlations across the two progeny trials at Keens Block and at Fortification Road which indicated significant G x E for volume (0.29) (Table 1).
+We estimated genetic correlations across the two progeny trials at Keens Block and at Fortification Road which indicated significant G x E for volume (a genetic correlation of 0.29) (Table 1).
 Whilst other traits important to breeding objectives (DBH, wood density) did not express biologically important (genetic correlations were higher than 0.60) or statistically significant G x E. The two sites are located in a small distance apart in Southland, and these sites are likely to be characterised by similar site features.
 This may explain to some extent high/non-significant genetic correlations across two sites.
-On the other hand, the progeny trials shared only 29 families of the same origin in the parent generation that may affect the magnitude or significance of these genetic correlations as well.
+On the other hand, the progeny trials shared only 29 families of the same origin and this is likely to have affected the magnitude or significance of these genetic correlations.

-The South Island has been traditionally considered as best suited region for planting E. nitens due to cold, wet conditions compensating problems with defoliating insects (King and Wilcox 1988), although the current knowledge declares that E. nitens plantations from Southland to the Central North Island can be heavily defoliated by Paropsis (Withers et al. 2015).
+The South Island has been traditionally considered as best suited region for planting E. nitens due to cold, wet conditions limiting the population numbers and thus damage from defoliating insects (King and Wilcox 1988), although the current knowledge declares that E. nitens plantations from Southland to the Central North Island can be heavily defoliated by Paropsis (Withers et al. 2015).
 There has been a recent interest in planting this species in the Central North Island (Withers et al. 2013) and some observations on young E. nitens have shown that it thrives at colder parts of the Kaingaroa Forest.
 It is therefore important to address, through genetics research, if there is a difference between genotypes in deployment at North and South Island sites.
 This should be done by testing the tree material of the similar backgrounds at least two or three more distant sites using the most common regions for the current commercial plantations of this species.